AlabiSarat09/Global-Education-Inequality-Dashboard/README.md

 1. Loading the dataset:
 I loaded all three sheets (“Primary”, “Lower secondary”, “Upper secondary”) into Jupyter Notebook.

-2. Removal of unnecessary columns:
-I dropped fields such as:
+2. Removal of unnecessary columns: I had 6 missing columns across all the sheets I dropped fields such as:
 - Data source
 - Population data